NextDev65/ScriptBox/appscmd/.README/GetHub.md

 1. Open a PowerShell terminal.

-2. Run the script using the following command:
+2. Run the script using either of the following commands:

 `GetHub -Owner 'username' -Repo 'repository' -FileName 'file name'`